OliveIsLazy/Project-1.3/How to: GitHub.md

 ###### 1. The high bar

-The high bar has 5 publically available tabs plus two more if this is your repo, the wiki and settings tabs.
+The high bar has 5 publically available tabs plus two more if this is your repo (the wiki and settings tabs).

   1. Code, the files and the source code associated with the repo.